plast-lab/doop/README.md

     $ ./doop -i ../doop-benchmarks/javaee-benchmarks/WebGoat.war -a context-insensitive --open-programs jackee

+For information about JavaEE application analysis using Doop, please consult our [PLDI'20 paper](http://yanniss.github.io/enterprise-pldi20.pdf).

 ### Python TensorFlow Shape Analysis using Pythia

 Pythia is only available for Soufflé.

+For information about Python Tensorflow Shape analysis using Doop, please consult our [ECOOP'20 paper](http://yanniss.github.io/tensor-ecoop20.pdf).

 ### Taint Analysis Using P/Taint